JoshuaWierenga/cosmopolitan/README.md

 ## Build notes, mostly for Windows
 - Building will take a while, as process creation and file operations are expensive on Windows.
   Expect to wait at least 30 minutes, even if you have a fast processor.
-- CTRL+C during the build process is unreliable, so it's best not to use it.
-Issues include:
+- ~~CTRL+C during the build process is unreliable, so it's best not to use it.
+Issues include:~~ These are fixed I think.
-  - Incomplete files being left on disk.
-This can be spotted with `file not recognized`, `file is truncated`, `file is empty` errors, in which case you can delete the bad file with `del` or in worse situations, delete its directory with `rd /s`.
+  - ~~Incomplete files being left on disk.
+This can be spotted with `file not recognized`, `file is truncated`, `file is empty` errors, in which case you can delete the bad file with `del` or in worse situations, delete its directory with `rd /s`.~~
-  - `make.com` might get stuck after all processes have finished.
-In this case, open Task Manager and kill the make process.
+  - ~~`make.com` might get stuck after all processes have finished.
+In this case, open Task Manager and kill the make process.~~
-- `failed to move output file` errors often happen when running make with a high job count.
-Either try again or restart with `-j1`.
+- ~~`failed to move output file` errors often happen when running make with a high job count.
+Either try again or restart with `-j1`.~~  I think this is also fixed now.
-- It is recommended to disable windows defender as it has false positives for almost anything produced by cosmo's build system.
+- It is recommended to disable Windows Defender as it has false positives for almost anything produced by cosmo's build system.

-## Other notes, mostly for windows
+## Other notes
-- Remember that you should use backslashes when typing the path to a binary, and regular slashes when typing paths in arguments.
+- On Windows, remember that you should use backslashes when typing the path to a binary, and regular slashes when typing paths in arguments.
   For example: `build\bootstrap\make.com o//tool/net/dig.com`
-- After running make or any Cosmopolitan program, your console window will probably work oddly:
+- ~~On Windows, after running make or any Cosmopolitan program, your console window will probably work oddly:~~ I think this are fixed now.
-  - Arrow keys will output the escape sequence into the console.
+  - ~~Arrow keys will output the escape sequence into the console.~~
-  - Opening the command history window with F7 won't work.
+  - ~~Opening the command history window with F7 won't work.~~
-  - Backspace will delete entire words, you can work around this by holding Ctrl.
+  - ~~Backspace will delete entire words, you can work around this by holding Ctrl.~~
-- The following modifications have been done to make the build work on Windows:
+- The following modifications have been done to make the build work:
-  - `Makefile` - Landlock make requring apeinstall.sh warning has been disabled on Windows.
+  - `Makefile` - Landlock make requiring apeinstall.sh warning has been disabled on OSes other than Linux.
-  - `build/bootstrap` - Binaries have been updated to the latest as of August 22, 2023.
+  - `build/bootstrap` - Binaries have been updated to the latest as of September 24, 2023 with the exception of make.com because of some issues with parallel build mode and ape.aarch64 because I have no clue if I am building it properly.
-    They can be download independently [here](https://justine.lol/cosmo-bootstrap.zip).
-How up to date are these?
-I built them with m=tiny and copied over.
+    They can be downloaded independently [here](https://justine.lol/cosmo-bootstrap.zip).
+How up-to-date are these?
+I built them with m=tiny on Linux and copied them over.
+  - All of the tests in `test/libc/calls/commandv_test.c` have been disabled on Windows because of failures caused by I think the removal of the special casing for Windows.
-  - `test/libc/calls/open_test.c`, `test/libc/calls/readlinkat_test.c` and `test/libc/calls/symlinkat_test.c` - Disabled on windows as creating symlinks as a regular user is unreliable.
+  - Some tests in `test/libc/calls/open_test.c`, `test/libc/calls/readlinkat_test.c` and `test/libc/calls/symlinkat_test.c` have been disabled on Windows as creating symlinks as a regular user is unreliable.
+TODO: What about `readOnlyCreatMode` and `readonlyCreateMode_dontChangeStatusIfExists`.
     - Optionally, `libc/calls/symlinkat-nt.c` can be replaced with [this copy](https://justine.lol/symlinkat-nt.c) for some debugging.
-  - `test/libc/mem/test.mk` - `assimilate.com` arguments have been changed to force assimilating two binaries to ELF.
+  - One test in `test/libc/calls/read_test.c` has been disabled on NetBSD but I can't recall what the error was and haven't investigated why it happens yet.
+  - One test in each of `test/libc/mem/realpath_test.c` and `test/libc/proc/posix_spawn_test.c` have been disabled on Windows but I can't recall what the errors were and haven't investigated why they happen yet.
-  - `test/tool/net/lunix_test.lua` - One assert has been disabled on windows due to `stat` not returning consistent outputs.
+  - One assert in `test/tool/net/lunix_test.lua` has been disabled on Windows due to `stat` not returning consistent outputs.
-  - `third_party/python/python.mk` - Disabled quite a few tests on windows as they error.
+  - The `third_party/mbedtls/test/test_suite_x509parse.c` has been disabled on all supported OSes, I am not entirely sure why it errors but it's likely to do with my builds of the bootstrap tools or apegcc but they are the newest set I can currently create that work on windows without too many issues.
+  - Quite a few Python tests have been disabled in `third_party/python/python.mk` across all supported OSes due to undiagnosed errors.
+  - A change was made to the build flags in `tool/build/dso/sandbox.so` in `tool/build/build.mk` to fix build issues on I think one of the BSDs when using apegcc.
 ##
   <br /><br />
 **Original readme follows**
 # Cosmopolitan

 [Cosmopolitan Libc](https://justine.lol/cosmopolitan/index.html) makes C a build-once run-anywhere language, like Java, except it doesn't need an interpreter or virtual machine.
 Instead, it reconfigures stock GCC and